 Humans are exposed to PFASs through a wide variety of sources and pathways.
-As a result, PFASs have been detected in the blood serum of over 98 percent of Americans.
+As a result, PFASs have been detected in the blood serum of over 98 percent (%) of Americans.
 Estimates vary, but it is thought that the primary sources of human exposure to PFASs are through dietary intake (accounting for up to half of total exposure) and inhalation and ingestion of contaminated indoor air and dust.
 Human exposure to PFASs through dietary intake can occur via contaminated food and drinking water.
 Once in the human body, PFASs accumulate in protein-rich tissues and typically have serum half-lives ranging from days to years, depending on their carbon chain lengths.
 Many studies have shown that PFASs are capable of transfer from pregnant mothers to their fetuses via the placenta during gestation, as well as transfer from nursing mothers to their infants via breastfeeding.
 These scenarios represent significant periods of PFAS exposure for developing fetuses and children, which may lead to adverse health outcomes.
 Like humans, wildlife is exposed to PFASs by consuming contaminated water or food.
 Within aquatic food webs, PFASs were found to increase in concentration from ambient water to plankton and further up the food chain.

 Plant fiber-based food packaging products treated with PFASs for grease, oil, or water resistance can expose humans and biota to PFASs during their manufacturing, use, and end-of-life.
+Processing or handling procedures are likely to impact the presence of PFASs in these food packaging materials due to their widespread use in a variety of industrial and consumer materials.
 PFASs can migrate from food packaging into the packaged food, with migration rates dependent on the temperature, acidity, storage time, and fat content of the food.
-Used PFAS-treated paper, paperboard, and molded fiber food packaging products are sometimes composted, releasing PFASs into the compost.
+Used PFAS-treated paper, paperboard, and molded fiber food packaging products are sometimes composted, releasing PFASs into the compost, which may then be used in agricultural applications.
 When used food packaging is sent to a landfill, the PFASs can migrate into landfill leachate, contaminating surface waters and the surrounding environment.
 When applied to soil as fertilizers, biosolids from wastewater treatment plants that treat PFAS-contaminated landfill leachate can contaminate drinking water sources with PFASs, as well as crops such as potatoes, grains, and leafy vegetables.
 Recycled products made from PFAS-treated paper, paperboard, and molded fiber food packaging can also be a source of PFAS exposure.
 Harmful PFAS combustion products may also be released when these products are incinerated.